 A Selection Platform

 With so many EHR systems on the market today, it can be difficult just to understand the features and functionality that each one offers in the context of the market.
 That’s where a selection platform comes in.
-Practice leaders can take a look at an array of products on a single website to start to compare and contrast their choices.
-Using a selection platform can make the big job of EHR replacement a whole lot easier.
+A selection platform helps you organize the steps you need to take to implement a new EHR system.
+In addition, practice leaders can take a look at an array of products on a single website to start to compare and contrast their choices.
+Using a selection platform can make the job of EHR replacement a whole lot easier.